fusioncharts/dev_centre_docs/getting-started/react/your-first-map-using-react.md

         <li>4.
 Include the FusionCharts map renderer.</li>
         <li>5.
 Include the map definition file.</li>
         <li>6.
 Include the `react-fusioncharts` module.</li>
         <li>7.
-Include the FusionCharts theme file to apply the style to the charts.</li>
+Include the FusionCharts theme file to apply style to the charts.</li>
     </ol>
 </div>
 <div>The consolidated code is shown below:</div>